Conganhluan/The-Ocean-s-Mystery/README.md

 - The 6 first rows (each row has 5 number) is eventCheck[].
 - The 7th row is collectionList[].
 - The 8th row sequencely are Money, Favor, Oxygen, Influence, Transformation.
-- The 9th row sequencely are branchNumber and turn.
+- The 9th row sequencely are branchNumber, turn and isSaved.
 ## Attribute_change files:
 100 *number* *uppercase_first_letter_of_attribute* *number* *uppercase_first_letter_of_attribute* ...
 > This line is for the answerA.